Off-leash Recall Dog Training

 Before you do any type of e-collar dog training we have to make sure the dog feels safe and confident outside.
 We use the e-collar as a way to enforce boundaries and build motivation to want to return back to us.
 However, if the dog is more concerned about their safety, can't eat or relax outside, then the e-collar becomes another layer of stress for them outside.

 Some dogs must go through relaxation training and mindset training.
-The answer to relax a dog is never more exercise this can lead to overarousal and hyperactivity.
-It only masks the problem which is the dog doesn't feel safe and can't relax.
-Teaching a dog the skill of relaxing and feeling confident outside is the first step to your dog living an amazing life off-leash.
+The answer to relax a dog is never more exercise as adding excessive activity can lead to over-arousal and hyperactivity.
+It only masks the problem which is - the dog doesn't feel safe and can't relax.
+Teaching a dog the skill of relaxing, having faith in you and feeling confident outside is the first step to your dog living an amazing life off-leash.

-Once the dog is able to relax, feel safe and confident outside and you've proved you're good at rewards based training, we can then introduce the e-collar.
+Once the dog is able to relax, feel safe, have faith in you and confident outside and you've proved you're good at rewards based training, we can then introduce the e-collar.
 This is just as much training You as it is training the dog.
 We use the e-collar as a form of communication.
 We tell the dog what it is we WANT them to do like 'wait', 'come' or 'heel'.

 You'll learn how and when to use the e-collar in challenges and when to ditch it so you can support your dog in relaxing and feeling safe when they're overwhelmed.